Jason2Brownlee/blog/content/posts/q3test-bots.md

 That's right...

-YoGrE figured it out and we were all chatting on the shuga shack message board.
+YoGrE figured it out and we were all chatting on the shuga shack [messageboard](https://web.archive.org/web/19991114183603/http://shugashack.com:80/msgboard/quake3.htm).

 It says it was for the Q3Test and is dated May 31 1999.